Do Flashcards Help for GMAT Preparation?

 TTP PRO TIP:

-Divide your GMAT flashcards into two piles — “mastered” and “not mastered” — and devote more time to reviewing the “not mastered” pile of flashcards.
+Divide your GMAT flashcards into two piles — “mastered” and “not mastered” — and devote more time to reviewing the “not mastered” pile.

 When you begin your GMAT studying, I’m sure you will have some pretty “standard” flashcards to help you with some initial concepts.
-For example, for quant, you may have a flashcard on the difference of two squares, as follows:
+For example, for Quant, you may have a flashcard on the difference of 2 squares, as follows:

 Front of Card: